React Elements

 Let's consider a handful of examples.

-React elements represeting HTML DOM elements
+React elements representing HTML DOM elements

 We'll start off with seeing how to create React elements representing HTML DOM elements.